miguelgfierro/sciblog/README.md

 The panel will ask you to add username and password.
 Once you are in django dashboard you can start to add content to your blog.

-When you are in localhost you have to set `DEBUG = True` in `sciblog/settings.py`.
-You can set it to False but you won't see the images the user uploaded through the admin dashboard.
-In production this is handled by apache.

 To work with disqus comments you have to get your `DISQUS_API_KEY` and `DISQUS_WEBSITE_SHORTNAME`.
 They can be obtained https://disqus.com/api/applications/

 Set up the project in a Ubuntu VPS server
 ==================================================

-First make sure that you have installed git, apache2 and libapache2-mod-wsgi as explained before.
+First make sure that you have installed `git`, `apache2` and `libapache2-mod-wsgi` as explained before.
 Also, change the key in `private.py`.

 	$ cd /var/www
 	$ git clone https://github.com/hoaphumanoid/sciblog.git